 Need a little inspiration?
 We’ve gathered up 12 examples of different ways gardeners are using cinderblocks to build raised beds.

 12 Raised Garden Beds Made With Cinder Blocks

-These beds were built by Jon Hughes on GardenWeb.
-In most of his cinder block beds, he plants a variety of vegetables in the center and onions in the perimeter holes.
+In most of his cinder block beds, Jon plants a variety of vegetables in the center and onions in the perimeter holes.
 He grows enough food to donate a huge amount to his local food bank.

 I love the fact that Jon utilizes the holes in the blocks for plants.
 I could see this method being useful for creeping plants as well, as a way to keep them confined to specific areas.